 I’m talking $15 for a 1000-word article.
 Ouch.Personally, I just make sure that I don't accept those low-paying gigs and only go with a rate that reflects the value of my work.
 Click To Tweet

-The bottom line is: freelance marketplaces are an easy place to get you started and find work as a freelance writer when you’re a newbie looking for your first lot of gigs – and there are some intriguing clients on there.
-Each to their own!
+The bottom line is: freelance marketplaces are an easy place to get you started and helps you to find work as a freelance writer when you’re a newbie looking for your first gig – and there are some intriguing clients on there.

 2. Freelance job boards.